4d/docs/website/translated_docs/es/Preferences/methods.md

 ### Fuentes y tamaños de fuente

-The **font** and **font size** menus allows you to select the font name and size used in the Method editor entry area for all categories.
+The **font** and **font size** menus allows you to select the font name and size used in the Code Editor entry area for all categories.

 ### Lenguaje 4D y lenguaje SQL